 At SF State Since:

-Betty Yu is an Associate Professor in the Department of Special Education and Communicative Disorders.
+Betty Yu is an Associate Professor in the Department of Speech, Language, and Hearing Sciences.
 Before joining the faculty at San Francisco State, she practiced as a speech-language therapist primarily serving young children and their families in minority communities.
 Her research interest is in how the development of communicative, linguistic and sociocultural competencies interfaces with dominant language ideologies, institutional practices/policies, and family socialization.
 Her current research focuses on the communication experiences of children on the autism spectrum and their families within bilingual contexts (more information on the Autism & Heritage Language Research website).
 She is a member of the Conversation Analysis Research in Autism (CARA) research group.
 She teaches courses related to language development, atypical language development, cultural and linguistic diversity, intervention in young children, and counseling in Communicative Disorders.
 The emphasis of her clinical instruction is on the provision of family-centered services to support communication development in children on the autism spectrum.
 She is the co-director of Project Common Ground, a project funded by the U.S. Department of Education to prepare speech-language therapists and special educators to work in collaboration to support the social and communication development of autistic students.
 She is a advisory board member to the Asian Pacific Islander Speech-Langugage-Hearing Caucus.

 - University of California at Berkeley/San Francisco State University, 2009, Ph.D.
 Special Education